johannschopplich/kirby-content-translator/README.md

 First, set up the Panel section in one of your blueprints, e.g. a page blueprint and configure the fields that should be synchronised and translated:

-- The `syncableFields` key defines the fields that should be copied from the default language to the secondary language when the user is editing content in any language but the default language.
+- The `syncableFields` key defines the fields that should be copied from the default language to the secondary language when the user is editing content in any language but the default language and clicks the synchronise button.
 - The `translatableFields` key defines the fields that should be translated when the user clicks the translate button.

-Below you will find an example configuration to display the section in the Panel:
+Below is an example configuration with common configuration options:

 ```yml
 sections: